Skip to content

 }

-This example demonstrates the most basic one-to-one relationship: a std::stop_source issues a request, and its associated std::stop_token can immediately detect it.
-It's worth noting that request_stop() can be called multiple times, but only the first call returns true—subsequent calls are safe but won't trigger callbacks again.
+This example shows the basic one-to-one relationship: a std::stop_source issues a request, and its associated std::stop_token sees it immediately.
+Note that request_stop() can be called multiple times; only the first returns true—subsequent calls are safe but don't re-trigger callbacks.

 How std::jthread Passes the stop_token

-The next question is: how does the internal std::stop_token of std::jthread communicate with our thread function?
-The answer is—if your thread function accepts a std::stop_token as its first parameter, std::jthread will automatically pass its internal token in; if the function doesn't accept a std::stop_token, std::jthread degrades into a plain auto-joining thread with no cancellation capability.
-This design is very smart—it's backward compatible; use it if you want, and if you don't, it won't get in the way at all.
+So, how does std::jthread's internal token communicate with our thread function?
+The answer is—if your thread function accepts a std::stop_token as its first parameter, std::jthread automatically passes its internal token in.
+If the function doesn't accept std::stop_token, std::jthread degrades into a simple auto-join thread with no cancellation capability.
+This design is clever—backward compatible; use it if you want, ignore it if you don't.

 cpp